 They’ll have a great deal of estate planning in place which acknowledges each of the heirs, and any legacy giving that needs to take place, whereas, with younger families, they assume that nothing is going to happen and that it will be fine.
 Unfortunately, I have found that this is not the case.

 We talk to many groups about planning who are in this age range and said, “Why do you think people don’t cover the basics such as having wills or have someone help with estate planning?”

-The answers are typically the, “I just don’t have the time” or “not that I don’t want to pay for it but I just don’t understand, is it going to cost me this black hole of cash because everybody has this fantastic idea that lawyers charge lots of money and it’s not good.”
+The answers are typically the, “I just don’t have the time” or “not that I don’t want to pay for it but I just don’t understand, is it going to cost me this black hole of cash because everybody has this fantastic idea that an estate planning lawyer charge lots of money and it’s not good.”

 Tips To Reduce Legal Costs

 Tip: Complete this personal data form and Goals and Objectives form (PDF download) to help you articulate your thoughts and questions before meeting with an attorney.
 It captures the basics and will serve as a quick reference for the plan.

 The Challenge with Online Wills

 Younger families, in general, are also very accustomed to doing their research, learning, and planning on their own, inventing on their own.
 They assume a great deal of information about wills and trusts based on what they have found on the internet.

 What is often the case is that conclusions that they may have reached are inconsistent with the law where they live and out of alignment with a statement of goals and objectives which they should complete.
 Goals and objectives provide a more robust picture of planning considerations that form the basis of an estate plan.